-This class will provide you with an introduction to figure painting.
-Students will work from the live model.
-Emphasis will be given to seeing color and value ( lights and darks) and mixing color.
-Students will gain understanding in how to translate what they see when looking at the model into a painting.
+This online class will provide you with an introduction to figure painting.
+Students will work from the photograph and master copies.
+Emphasis will be given to seeing color and value (lights and darks) and mixing color.
+Students will gain an understanding of how to translate what they see when looking at the subject into a painting.
 Several demonstrations will be given over the 10 weeks.
 Personal attention will be given to each student according to their experience.
 All levels of experience will benefit from this very fundamental course.

 What you will learn:

 The observation and understanding of gesture in all aspects of the figure

 Learning to see the direction of light in terms of light and shadow patterns

 Observing the model’s complexion as a relationship of skin color, hair color and eye color

 Seeing the three qualities of light: light, transition and shadow

 All Winsor & Newton or Rembrandt or Gamblin – do not purchase Winton paints or Utrecht brand paints: Ivory Black All COLORS, Ultramarine Blue, Indian Red, Yellow Ochre, Cadmium Yellow, Cadmium Red Light, Transparent Oxide Red

 Brushes should be a combination of bristle and sable or artificial sable brushes.
 I recommend Winsor & Newton brand brushes: Lexington Filbert series, #’s 6,8 & 10 – two of each; Monarch Filbert series, #’s 4,6 & 8 – two of each; Monarch Round series, #’s, 2, 4 & 6 – two of each

 Either a “strip” palette made of sheets on a pad , or a wooden palette.
 Palette cups, which clip onto the palette and hold the medium and solvent